Skip to main content

 Querying violations

 Athena is available through the AWS control panel.
-To access, log into AWS, navigate to Athena and select the csp_reports database.
+To access, log into AWS as a poweruser or greater privilege access, navigate to Athena and select the csp_reports database.
 The database is available in all environments, however the production environment one is that only one that will have good quality data.

 You can use SQL as the means to query Athena.
 Whenever you query it you should always use partitions which will make the query substantially cheaper and faster.